EddyDavies/summarise-whatsapp-matrix/docs/implementation.md

 **Next Steps:** Implement Matrix client initialization, message listening, link extraction, and forwarding logic within the `src` directory.
 Define necessary environment variables (`MATRIX_HOMESERVER_URL`, `MATRIX_ACCESS_TOKEN`, `FORWARDING_ROOM_ID`).

+**Testing:**
+*   **Unit Tests:**
+    *   Test the URL extraction regex with various message formats (no links, single link, multiple links, links with different TLDs, malformed links).
+    *   Test the in-memory cache logic (adding, checking existence, expiration).
+*   **Integration Tests:**
+    *   Mock the Matrix client `sendMessage` function.
+    *   Simulate incoming message events (with and without links) and verify that `sendMessage` is called correctly (or not called) with the expected arguments (room ID, message format) for the forwarding room.
+    *   Test duplicate message handling over a short interval.

 **Outcome:** A running service that listens to specific chats and forwards any found links to another chat.

 ## Phase 2: Add Summarization